openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

 This design proposes the following key changes while migrating from a SPC to CSPC:

+  1. The SPC label and finalizer on BDCs will be replaced by CSPC label and finalizer.
+This is done to avoid webhook validation failure while creating equivalent CSPC.

-  1. New CSPC CR will be created for the migrating SPC.
+  2. Equivalent CSPC CR will be created for the migrating SPC.

-  2. New CSPI CRs will be created which will replace the CSP for given SPC.
+  3. Equivalent CSPI CRs will be created by operator which will replace the CSP for given SPC.
+The CSPI will reconcile disabled to avoid double import.

-  3. The BDC with SPC label and finalizer will be replaced by CSPC label and finalizer.
+  4. The SPC owner reference on the BDCs will be replaced by equivalent CSPC owner reference.

-  4. The imported pools in each CSPI will be renamed to cstor-${CSPC uid}.
+  5. Sequentially for each CSP

+      1. Old CSP deployment will be scaled down and sync will be enabled on equivalent CSPI.
+      2. Old pool will be imported by renaming it from `cstor-cspuid` to `cstor-cspcuid`.
-  5. The CVR with CSP labels and annotations will be replaced by CSPI labels and annotations.
+      3. The CVR with CSP labels and annotations will be replaced by CSPI labels and annotations.
+      4. Finalizers from CSP will be removed to for proper cleanup.

-  6. Clean up old SPC and csp after successfull creation of CSPC and cspi objects.
+  6. Clean up old SPC and CSP after successfull creation of CSPC and CSPI objects.

 For migrating non-csi volumes to csi volumes following changes are proposed: